 Gender Equality in Classical and Contemporary Music

-Join an exceptional live streamed panel dedicated to gender equality in classical and contemporary music organised in partnership with the Academy La Maestra, the Philharmonie de Paris and the Paris Mozart Orchestra, in the wake of the inaugural edition of the Maestra International Competition for Women Conductors last September, and as part of our ongoing strand, Women Shaping the World.
+Play or replay an exceptional live streamed panel dedicated to gender equality in classical and contemporary music organised in partnership with the Academy La Maestra, the Philharmonie de Paris and the Paris Mozart Orchestra and Gramophone, held in the wake of the inaugural edition of the Maestra International Competition for Women Conductors last September, and as part of our ongoing strand, Women Shaping the World.

 ▶️ Watch anytime